JevonCW/RedditNotify/README.md

 # RedditNotify
- Small python script that monitors a subreddit for posts that are made with specific flairs.
+ Small python script that monitors a subreddit for posts made with specific flairs and generates desktop notifications when new posts are detected.

  config.py contains fields for your reddit api keys, the desired subreddit and flairs you want to monitor for